Microwave-WYB/liquid/README.md

 # ktflow

-A simple, functional flow library for Python that allows method chaining for data processing operations, inspired by Kotlin's sequence operations.
+A simple, functional flow library for Python that allows method chaining for data processing operations, inspired by Kotlin's Flow.

 ## Features

 - Method chaining for common operations like `map`, `filter`, `reduce`
-- Support for parallel processing with executors
+- Support for parallel processing with `concurrent.futures` Executors.
 - Error handling with recovery functions
-- Simple, intuitive API inspired by Kotlin's sequence operations and flow API
+- Simple, intuitive API inspired by Kotlin's Flow API
 - Type hints for better IDE experience
+- Zero dependencies.
+This library is written in pure Python primarily using iterators.

 ## Installation

+Python `3.12` is the minimum required version.
+This library is heavily based on the new generic typing syntax introduced in Python 3.12.

+You can simply install it using pip:

 ```bash
 pip install git+https://github.com/Microwave-WYB/ktflow.git